 02 of 08

-A "BT" code may indicate a "bulged tube" or "chimney" light bulb, but it can also stand for a "blunt tip" light bulb—the ones that are flame-shaped with a rounded end.
-On the other hand, to be totally confusing, BT light bulbs can also stand for "bent tip" which is the exact opposite of a blunt tip.
-BT, apparently, stands for whatever a company has decided it stand for and is unreliable as a general guide.
-To minimize the confusion, many companies just spell out "blunt tip" or "bent tip" on the package rather than relying on the code.
+A BT code can indicate a bulged tube or chimney light bulb—essentially just wide tubes sometimes with an even wider middle.
+It can also stand for a blunt tip light bulb—the ones that are flame-shaped with a rounded end.
+In addition, BT light bulbs can stand for bent tip, which is the exact opposite of a blunt tip.
+To minimize the confusion, many companies just spell out blunt tip or bent tip on the package rather than relying on the code.

 03 of 08